sumaiya008/SAT-Results-NYC-High-School-Analysis-with-Apache/README.md

 # SAT-Results-NYC-High-School-Analysis-with-Apache

-SAT Results & NYC High School Directory Analysis
 The purpose of this notebook is to perform an analysis on two extensive CSV files using Apache Spark.
-The datasets being used are:

 ### Datasets:
 Each school is uniquely identified by a DBN code, which should be found in both datasets.